-Escape from city livin’ and take the slow road to one of Henderson, Kentucky’s cherished family farms– Cates Farm!
-‘Tis the season for fun at the pumpkin patch, and Cates Farm has gone to great lengths to keep your fall traditions safe by following COVID-19 procedures.
+Escape from city livin’ and take the slow road to one of Henderson, Kentucky’s favorite family farms– Cates Farm!
+‘Tis the season for fun at the pumpkin patch, and Cates Farm has gone to great lengths to provide a cherished tradition for your family.
 Get to know our farm fresh community and learn why agricultural roots run deep in Henderson!

 Cates Farm Corn Maze & Pumpkin Patch is a must-do on the fall-family-fun itinerary in Henderson, Kentucky.
 Amy Cates and her brother, Ab Cates, are fourth-generation farmers on their family homeplace that has grown to be loved by many visitors each year.

 A variety of crops, tobacco, produce, pumpkins, and the corn maze make up the vast farmland at Cates.
 “We’ve done vegetables and pumpkins since the 1980s,” tells Amy.
 “My mom retired from school teaching and decided she wanted to give her children a farm experience where they could see a working farm and help bring it to life.”
-For 12 years now, children and families have been visiting the farm to get that experience through the corn maze and the pumpkin patch!
+For well over a decade now, children and families have been visiting the farm to get that experience through the corn maze and the pumpkin patch!

 “We grew up raising and selling vegetables and pumpkins here.
 My parents didn’t start until we were old enough to work and learn, which was a teaching moment for them.
 We did things all the time around the farm.”
 Amy shared a memory of her grandfather helping them learn the trade as children.
 He made sure his grandkids always gave change back with the bills consistently facing the same direction.
 “I find myself doing the same thing with our staff now,” she laughed.